alexandernst/monks/README.md

 What is Monks
 =======

-Monks is a kernel module that hijacks sys calls and sends information about which processes called which sys calls, with what arguments did they call them with, what was the return value, etc, and sends that information to a nice ncurses interface.
+Monks is a kernel module that hijacks sys calls, tracks which processes called which sys calls, with what arguments, what was the return value, etc, and sends that information to a nice ncurses interface.

 Said in another way, Monks is like ```strace```, but tracing all and every single process from any user, at any level.